brave/qa-resources/wikitemplate-android.md

 - [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to `https://https-everywhere.badssl.com/`
 - [ ] Check that toggling to blocking and allow ads works as expected
 - [ ] Verify that clicking through a cert error in `https://badssl.com/` works
-- [ ] Visit `https://brianbondy.com/` and then turn on script blocking, nothing should load.
+- [ ] Visit `https://twitter.com/` and then turn on script blocking, nothing should load.
 Allow it from the script blocking UI in the URL bar and it should work.
 - [ ] Verify that default Bravery settings take effect on pages with no site settings
 - [ ] Verify that 3rd party storage results are blank at `https://jsfiddle.net/7ke9r14a/7/` when 3rd party cookies are blocked
 - [ ] Choose a DNS provider from the list in Settings | Privacy | Use Secure DNS, load `https://browserleaks.com/dns`, and verify your ISP's DNS resolvers aren't detected and shown; only your chosen DoH provider should appear.
 - [ ] Run all six test configurations on `https://dev-pages.brave.software/storage/ephemeral-storage.html` and confirm results are as expected per each test listed.
 ### Fingerprint Tests
   - [ ] Visit `https://browserleaks.com/webrtc`, ensure 2 blocked items are listed in shields
-  - [ ] Test that https://diafygi.github.io/webrtc-ips/ doesn't leak IP address for each option under `Settings -> Privacy and Security -> WebRTC IP handling policy`
+  - [ ] Test that `https://diafygi.github.io/webrtc-ips/` doesn't leak IP address for each option under `Settings -> Privacy and Security -> WebRTC IP handling policy`

 ## Content Tests

 - [ ] Go to `https://brianbondy.com/` and click on the twitter icon on the top right.
 Verify that context menus work in the new twitter tab
-- [ ] Go to `https://trac.torproject.org/projects/tor/login` and make sure that the password can be saved.
+- [ ] Go to `https://feedly.com` and make sure that the password can be saved.
 Make sure the saved password is auto-populated when you visit the site again
-- [ ] Open a GitHub issue and type some misspellings, make sure they aren't autocorrected
-- [ ] Open an email on `http://mail.google.com/` or inbox.google.com and click on a link.
-Make sure it works
 - [ ] Verify that `https://mixed-script.badssl.com/` shows up as grey not red (no mixed content scripts are run)

 ## Brave Rewards/Ads